airbnb/chronon/docs/source/authoring_features/Join.md

   bootstrap_parts=[BootstrapPart(table="db_name.team_name_model_v1")]
 )
 ```
-### C - Improve an existing feature set of an online model
+### Improve an existing feature set of an online model
 Goal
 - Create a new version of an existing model, carrying over most of the existing features while adding some new features.
   Steps